 You can get to Dinosaur Valley State Park (1629 Park Rd 59, Glen Rose) in a little under three hours from Austin.
 Walk in real dinosaur tracks while you hike this beautiful park.
 Stay for a swim in the river if it’s warm enough and bring a picnic to enjoy in the great outdoors.
 Adult admission is $7; children 12 and under are FREE.

 The Mayborn Science Theater (6200 W Central TX Expy, Killeen) is about an hour away from Austin.
 One of the few planetariums in Central Texas, the theater features star shows projected onto a 30-meter dome in high definition.
 Learn about astronomy and see the night sky like never before!
 See the website for list of shows and times.
 Pricing varies.
 If your family is especially interested in stars, check out our list for the top spots to star-gaze in and around Austin.

 McDade – Sherwood Forest Faire

 The Sherwood Forest Faire is a fun way to teach your kids about the days of yore.
 Watch a jousting competition, learn archery, go through a maze, and more.
 Indulge in giant turkey legs (and mead for the adults!), while you wander the grounds and soak it all in.
-Bonus points if you go dressed in costume!
-The Faire is open on Saturdays and Sundays through April 3, 2016, plus Friday, March 18th.
-To save money on admission, the first seven Sundays you can buy one ticket, get one free, from 10 a.m. to noon at the gate (both parties must be present).
+Bonus points if you go dressed in costume.
+The Faire is open on Saturdays and Sundays from March 3 – April 22, 2018 plus Friday, March 16th for spring break.
+To save money on admission, they offer the discounts mentioned here.
 You can also save money on tickets buy purchasing them in advance at participating stores.
-The website says not to trust GPS, so go here for specific directions.
-Open 10 a.m. until dusk.
+Although we’ve used Google Maps to get us there just fine, the website says not to trust GPS.
+Go here for specific directions.
+Open from 10:00 a.m. until dusk.